Insider Selling: Progyny, Inc. (NASDAQ:PGNY) Director Sells 8,330 Shares of Stock

-Progyny, Inc. (NASDAQ:PGNY) Director Norman Payson sold 8,330 shares of the firm’s stock in a transaction that occurred on Wednesday, January 19th.
-The stock was sold at an average price of $39.20, for a total value of $326,536.00.
-The sale was disclosed in a filing with the SEC, which is available through this link.
+Progyny, Inc. (NASDAQ:PGNY) Director Norman Payson sold 8,330 shares of the company’s stock in a transaction that occurred on Wednesday, January 26th.
+The stock was sold at an average price of $38.46, for a total value of $320,371.80.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Norman Payson also recently made the following trade(s):